onedata/onedata-documentation/docs/glossary.md

 [space][] supported by the [storage backend][], without copying the data.
 Learn more [here][docs-storage-import].

+## Store (workflows)

+A container for data used and manipulated during a [workflow][] execution.
+Defined by a store schema and created as a store instance.
+There are several types, such as list store or tree forest store.

 ## Support

 A [storage backend][] quota granted to a [space][] on a physical storage by [Oneprovider][].